buildtesters/buildtest/docs/configuring_buildtest/overview.rst

 ``--rebuild`` option or ``rebuild: True`` is set in the configuration file.

-The buildspec cache is built by reading the contents of the buildspec file on the filesystem; therefore if you make changes to the buildspecs, you will need to rebuild the buildspec cache by running `buildtest buildspec find --rebuild`.
+The buildspec cache is built by reading the contents of the buildspec file on the filesystem; therefore if you make changes to the buildspecs then you will need to rebuild the buildspec cache by running ``buildtest buildspec find --rebuild``.
 If you want buildtest to always rebuild cache you can set the following in your configuration file

 .. code-block:: yaml